Pulp operates with three main components that get installed potentially on different machines.

 $ sudo systemctl enable mongod $ sudo systemctl start mongod

-On new MongoDB installations, the start call may exit before the database is accepting connections.
-MongoDB takes some time to preallocate large files and will not accept connections until it finishes.
-When this happens, it is possible for Pulp to fail to start.
-If this occurs, give MongoDB a few minutes to finish initializing and start Pulp again.
+On new MongoDB installations, MongoDB takes some time to preallocate large files and will not accept connections until it finishes.
+When this happens, Pulp will wait for MongoDB to become available before starting.

 You must also provide a message bus for Pulp to use.
 Pulp will work with Qpid or RabbitMQ, but is tested with Qpid, and uses Qpid by default.
-This can also be on the same host that you will run Pulp on, or it can be elsewhere as you please.
+This can be on the same host that you will run Pulp on, or elsewhere as you please.
 To install Qpid on a yum based system, use this command:

-Configure the Qpid broker using the Qpid configuration file qpidd.conf.
-For Qpid 0.24+ the config file is expected at /etc/qpid/qpidd.conf, and earlier Qpid versions expect the config file at /etc/qpidd.conf.
-If not using authentication for the broker, either add or change the auth setting to be off by having auth=no on its own line.
 The server can be optionally configured so that it will connect to the broker using SSL by following the steps defined in the Qpid SSL Configuration Guide.
-By default, the server will connect to the broker using a plain TCP connection to localhost.
+By default, Pulp does not expect to use SSL and will connect to the broker using a plain TCP connection to localhost.

 After installing and configuring Qpid, you should configure it to start at boot and start it.
 For Upstart based systems: